-They are unable to deal with your claim.
+They are unable to deal with your case.
 This can be for a variety of reasons-perhaps the Respondent (person you hold responsible for your accident) was not correctly named, or their address was not correct or there is some important documentation missing from your application such as a medical report or your fee was not paid.
 If this happens it is important to contact us immediately as the time in which to take your case to Court is running against you.
 It may be necessary to complete your Application correctly and re-lodge it with the Injuries Board.

-They have assessed your claim.
-Once the Injuries Board put a value on your claim they will inform you and the Respondent of amount of the Assessment and then you have 28 days in which to accept or reject the amount of the assessment and The Respondent (other party) has 21 days in which to accept or reject the assessment.
-Once you get your Assessment you should contact us immediately and we will assist you in evaluating whether you should settle your claim at that time and whether the assessment is a fair offer for your injury and losses.
+They have assessed your case.
+Once the Injuries Board put a value on your case they will inform you and the Respondent of amount of the Assessment and then you have 28 days in which to accept or reject the amount of the assessment and The Respondent (other party) has 21 days in which to accept or reject the assessment.
+Once you get your Assessment you should contact us immediately and we will assist you in evaluating whether you should settle your case at that time and whether the assessment is a fair offer for your injury and losses.
 If the assessment is accepted by both the Applicant and the Respondent then an Order to Pay the assessed amount issues from the injuries .
 If either the Applicant or the Respondent refuses the assessment then the Application is released from the Injuries Board.
 When the Application is released you are provided with an Authorisation and it is necessary to keep this document safe as it will be needed when court proceedings have to be issued.
 If you have received an Authorisation, you should contact us immediately.

 - You have not used the correct legal name of the Respondent.
 Remember, if you submit the application to the Injuries Board yourself and fail to name the correct person/legal entity that is liable to compensate you, you will lose your right to compensation once the Statute of Limitations expires.
 The Injuries Board never advises you if you are suing the correct person/legal entity – we as your Solicitor always will;